 Indeterminacy and sunspots in macroeconomics

-Mathematical Methods for Economics, Fall 2017 and Spring 2018
+Mathematical Methods for Economics, Fall 2018

 “Indeterminacy with Progressive Taxation and Sector-Specific Externalities,” with Jang-Ting Guo, Pacific Economic Review, 20:2, May 2015, 268–281.